Zelenskyy, atomic agency chief discuss nuclear plant fears

-ZAPORIZHZHIA, Ukraine (AP) — The U.N.'s atomic energy chief warned Ukrainian President Volodymyr Zelenskyy in a meeting Monday that the perilous situation at Europe’s largest nuclear plant “isn’t getting any better” as relentless fighting in the area puts the facility at risk of a nuclear disaster.
+ZAPORIZHZHIA, Ukraine (AP) — The U.N.'s atomic energy chief warned Ukrainian President Volodymyr Zelenskyy in a meeting Monday that the perilous situation at Europe’s largest nuclear plant “isn’t getting any better” as relentless fighting in the area keeps the facility at risk of a disaster.

-The Zaporizhzhia plant, which continues to power war-torn Ukraine, has lost several of its power transmission cables during Russia's war, and on multiple occasions has had to switch to emergency diesel generators to power its essential cooling systems preventing a meltdown.
+The Zaporizhzhia Nuclear Power Plant's six reactors are in shutdown and it is receiving the electricity it needs to prevent a reactor meltdown through just one remaining power line.
+It has on occasion had to switch to emergency diesel generators to power its essential cooling systems.

-International Atomic Energy Agency Director-General Rafael Grossi plans to visit the Russian-held plant this week.
-The Vienna-based agency has staff permanently deployed at the plant following Russia's invasion 13 months ago.

 Earlier this month, fighting interrupted power supply to the plant for half a day, forcing staff to activate backup generators.